-Audio system engineering is a science, certainly, but it requires more than just technical acumen - it also requires artistic elements.
+Audio system engineering is a science, certainly, but it requires more than just technical acumen - it requires artistic elements as well.
 As a worship leader recruiting for the sound team, I would start by looking for musicians who are not on the platform.
 I know they love music already - they play it and listen to it.
-Because of that, they usually find it easier to train in technical skills.
+Because of that, they are usually easier to train in the technical skills.

-Something to remember: a typical volunteer may be asked to operate the system for just 1-2 hours per week, so it becomes necessary to fill in the gaps between Sundays with practice.
+Something to keep in mind: a typical volunteer may be asked to operate the system just 1-2 hours per week, so it becomes necessary to fill in the gaps between Sundays with practice.
 The question is, how?
-Many people are not in church except when mixing, so when and where will they practice?
+Many people are not in church except when they're mixing, so when and where will they practice?

-Developing your prospective sound team member's ear is a great way to start.
-Listening to and understanding sound can be the most valuable tool in a tech's arsenal - the ability to listen to music critically, de-construct it and tear it apart.
+A great way to start is by developing your prospective sound team member's ear.
+Listening to and understanding sound can be the most valuable tool in a tech's arsenal - the ability to listen to music critically, de-construct it, tear it apart.
 Here are some apps and websites that can help:

 - Tenuto App

-Quiztones App
+- Quiztones App

 - HearEQ App

-Teoria.com
+- Teoria.com

 - Good-Ear.com

-EarMaster.com
+- EarMaster.com

-If potential volunteers can access a DAW (Digital Audio Workstation), they could download free multi-track recordings and practice mixing at home with a small set of monitors or headphones.
+If potential volunteers have access to a DAW (Digital Audio Workstation), they could download free multi-track recordings and practice mixing at home with a small set of monitors or headphones.
 This type of training translates into applying level changes, altering timber and tone with EQ, and controlling dynamic range with compressors and limiters.